Coraline (film): Plot

 Back in the real world, Wybie asks Coraline to return the doll, since it belonged to his great-aunt.
 She attempts to explain the situation to him, but he disbelieves her and runs out in fear.
-Coraline receives an adder stone from Spink and Forcible and, after the cat informs her that the Beldam has kidnapped her parents, the duo set out to rescue them.
+Coraline receives an adder stone from Spink and Forcible and, after the cat informs her that the Beldam has taken her parents, the duo set out to find them.
 Knowing that the Beldam has a penchant for games, Coraline proposes a deal: if she finds her parents and the eyes of the ghost children, the Beldam will let them all go; if not, she will stay and accept the Beldam's offer.

 As Coraline finds and collects each of the missing eyes using the adder stone, she frees the spirits of the ghost children and the Other World begins to fade until all three are collected and the entire dimension, except for the living room, eventually disintegrates.
 The Beldam, now in her true arachnid-like form, challenges Coraline to find her parents.
-Realizing they are trapped in a nearby snow globe and that the Beldam will not honor her end of the deal, she throws the cat to distract her before seizing the snow globe and narrowly escaping through the door with the ghost children's help, amputating one of the Beldam's hands in the process.
-Coraline's parents return with no recollection of their capture and she warmly embraces them.
+Realizing they are trapped in a nearby snow globe and that the Beldam will not honor her end of the deal, she throws the cat to distract her before seizing the snow globe.
+She and the cat narrowly escape through the door with the ghost children's help, amputating one of the Beldam's hands in the process.
+Coraline's parents return with no recollection of their capture, and she warmly embraces them.

-Later, the ghosts warn Coraline that the Beldam is still after the door's key.
+Later, the freed ghosts warn Coraline that the Beldam is still after the door's key.
 As Coraline heads toward the well to dispose of it, the Beldam's amputated hand sneaks into the real world and attempts to drag her back to the Other World.
 Wybie, having realized Coraline was telling the truth, comes to the rescue and vanquishes the hand before they both throw it and the key down the well.
 The next day, the Jones family hosts a garden party for the Pink Palace residents.
-Wybie brings his grandmother to the party and Coraline begins to tell her about her missing sister's fate.
+Wybie brings his grandmother to the party, and Coraline begins to tell her about her missing sister's fate.